-This section displays, at the least, the amino acid sequence of the 'main' molecule chain displayed in the Jmol window, aligned with a reference sequence appropriate for the organism.
-If you provide a sequence or an aligned set of sequences to the tool, your sequence(s) will be aligned with these sequences, and the resulting alignment will be presented here.
-There are also controls here to show or hide the model sequence, the reference sequence, and/or the sequence(s) provided by the user.
+This section displays, at the least, the amino acid sequence of the 'main' molecule chain displayed in the JSmol window, aligned with a reference sequence.
+If you provided a sequence or alignment, your sequence(s) will be aligned with these sequences, and the resulting alignment will be presented here.
+There are also controls here to show or hide the model sequence, the reference sequence, and/or the sequence(s) you provided.

-In this section are controls pertaining to the sequence highlighting facility of the Protein Feature Accent tool.
+In this section are controls pertaining to sequence highlighting.
 Here you can choose among options for how highlighting behaves in the graphic.
 The residue numbers of the currently highlighted residues are listed in this section.
 You may also type in lists of residues and have these highlighted, providing an alternative to the sequence selection method.
 There is also an option to highlight residues that are 'near' the residues you type in, and you can specify what 'near' means in terms of distance.
-Finally, if the model loaded contains multiple 'chains', i.e., sequences, a panel of checkboxes here will let you show or hide each chain individually in the Jmol window.
+Finally, if the model loaded contains multiple 'chains', i.e., sequences, a panel of checkboxes here will let you show or hide each chain individually in the JSmol window.

 A set of residues can be typed in the 'Highlight residue numbers' box using